-The CBB requires each Bahraini conventional bank licensee to set out its policy and internal limits on large exposures, including limits for differing types of exposures, to individual customers, banks, corporates, countries, regions, products, asset classes, collateral, currencies, markets, commodities, connected counterparties and economic sectors, in a policy statement which must be formally approved by the Board of Directors and then submitted to the CBB for approval.
-Furthermore, licensees must not implement significant changes to this policy without the prior approval of the Board and the CBB.
+CM-2.8.1 The CBB requires each Bahraini conventional bank licensee to set out its policy and internal limits on large exposures, including limits for differing types of exposures, to individual customers, banks, corporates, countries, regions, products, asset classes, collateral, currencies, markets, commodities, connected counterparties and economic sectors, in a policy statement which must be formally approved by the Board of Directors.
+Furthermore, licensees must not implement significant changes to this policy without the prior approval of the Board.